coby9241/serve-wide-and-deep-learning-model-in-GCP-and-kubernetes/README.md

 ```
 Congratulations if you reach this point, you would have deployed a wide and deep learning model in the cloud in Kubernetes.

+## Conclusion

+This entire document outlines the flow from creating a wide and deep learning model, to containerizing it, to finally deploying it on GCP in Kubernetes.
+This doucmentation is mainly for me to note down what I was doing but if you ever stumble upon it and find it useful it would be great, as inside it contains info I wish I knew when I first tried it out.
+I had to spend hours googling before I found out these stuff.

+Then again, if these set of instructions don't work for you, don't give up.
+It is understandable as my setup will be different from yours (Ubuntu vs Windows, Python 2.7 vs 3.5 etc.).
+However, my advice will be to google any error message you see and likely there will be some way online you can use to solve your problem, because thats what I did for mine.

+Please feel free to contact me if there's any questions or if there's anything wrong in this documentation.

 ## Credits and Useful Links (I'm spamming abit but that's how many links I referenced):

 1. Vitaly Bezgachev's awesome posts, [Part 1](https://towardsdatascience.com/how-to-deploy-machine-learning-models-with-tensorflow-part-1-make-your-model-ready-for-serving-776a14ec3198), [Part 2](https://towardsdatascience.com/how-to-deploy-machine-learning-models-with-tensorflow-part-2-containerize-it-db0ad7ca35a7) and [Part 3](https://towardsdatascience.com/how-to-deploy-machine-learning-models-with-tensorflow-part-3-into-the-cloud-7115ff774bb6).
 He used Azure but I had some issues with Azure cli so I used GCP instead.